serkonda7/textmate-grammar-test/README.md

 ## Why this fork exists
 The original [vscode-tmgrammar-test](https://github.com/PanAeon/vscode-tmgrammar-test) seems no longer maintained.
 This fork addresses key points like dependency updates, technical debt and reported bugs.
+Please be aware that there might be breaking changes with the old behaviour.

 ## Installation